KleoHasani/KleoHasani/README.md

   I'm Kleo ❤️
 </h1>

-I’m a passionated Software Developer with a love for learning.
+I’m a passionated Software Engineer with a love for learning.
 I am currently studying Computer Science and Information Security at John Jay College.

 💻 I love Cyber Security and all things computer 🖥️